UPHL-BioNGS/Cecret/README.md

 A corresponding parameter is 'params.mpileup_depth' (default of `'params.mpileup_depth = 8000'`), which is the number of reads that samtools (used by ivar) or bcftools uses to put into memory for any given position.
 If the **END USER** is experiencing memory issues, this number may need to be decreased.

 ## Determining if duplicates should be taken into account
 For library preparation methods with baits followed by PCR amplification, it is recommended to remove duplicate reads.
 For most other methods, removing deplicates will not hurt.
 To remove duplicates, set the `'params.markdup'` to true.
 This removes duplicate reads from the aligned sam file, which is before the primer trimming and after the filter processes.
-This will likely require adjusting the minimum depth parameter for variant calling (default is 100).
+This will likely enable a lower minimum depth for variant calling (default is 100).

 On the command line:
 ```